Blog / Account takeover , Fraud analytics

 “Any kind of fraud that involves a customer’s account or personal details...

-• Card-not-present fraud: fraudsters manipulate customers to get credit card information.
+• Card-not-present fraud: Fraudsters manipulate customers to get credit card information.
 They might send you a link offering a discount deal, but once you input your details, they steal them and use your credit card online.

-• Account takeover: the same manipulation techniques can be used to take over accounts and order products or sell on customer data.
+• Account takeover: The same manipulation techniques can be used to take over accounts and order products or sell on customer data.

-• Identity theft: if fraudsters can scrape enough information, they can actually steal a customer’s identity to commit more crimes.”
+• Identity theft: If fraudsters can scrape enough information, they can actually steal a customer’s identity to commit more crimes.”

 Is this activity increasing?